Jeff591/cse15l-lab-reports/lab5Report.md

  - First off, instead of storing values within text files like `success.txt` or `fails.txt`, I decided to use bash variables to store the contents of grep.
 To extract the number tests and failures from `results.txt`, I used the `grep -o` command which allows to only extract the given phrase of grep from the file.
 So for example, to get the number of tests I used the `NUMTESTS=$(grep -o 'Tests run: [0-9]*' results.txt | grep -o '[0-9]*')` where the first grep finds where in `results.txt` it can find the phrase `"Tests run: [0-9]"`.
 The `[0-9]*` is used to match zero or more occurances of any digit from 0 to 9.
 So when we use grep again after the `|`, we extract the actual number, and since the whole command is surrounded by `$()`, the output will be treated as a numerical value which will be stored in `NUMTESTS`.
  - We do the same thing for `NUMFAILS` as well as `FULLPASS`.
 Note that either `NUMTEST`/`NUMFAILS` will be used or `FULLPASS` will be used as all three cannot occur at once from JUnit.
 So to check if the student recieved a full score, we can check if `FULLPASS` is not equal to 0.
 If it is, then we can say the student passed the interger value stored in `FULLPASS`.
 However if `FULLPASS` equals 0, then that means the student missed some tests so we will say that the student missed `NUMFAILS` fails our of `NUMTESTS` tests.

-Now that we have improved the grading script, I have added an additional 5 tests to `TestListExamples.java`
+Now that we have improved the grading script, I have added an additional 5 tests to `TestListExamples.java` to test the `merge` method.
  - First I made a test for when the left list is shorter than the right list (the opposite of the given test).
    - ![image](https://user-images.githubusercontent.com/67081225/224509182-6ffe17cf-cd28-42b1-982c-e05c3a570d9b.png)
  - The next two tests are for when either of the left or right lists are empty.
 The expected result should just be the non empty list